MarceloFortesGC/WebSocketGame/docs/en/index.md

 # About

-The game consists in simply entering a multiplayer room, move around the screen and watch other players moving.
+The game consists in simply entering a multiplayer room, moving around the screen and watching other players move.

 ## Development goal
 The main goal on developing this game was to reinforce our knowledge in websockets, messaging services and graylog.